Arjun1999/PSimilarity/README.md

-This project aims to search for various methods to capture similarity among programs.
+This project aims to search for various methods to capture similarity among programs+.

 I. Follow these steps to run our proposed implementation :